16-year-old Helena Muffly wrote exactly 100 years ago today:

-In textbooks from a hundred years ago, there is more focus on calculation than there is today but they also contain some cool word problems —Cube roots are a great example of this.
+In textbooks from a hundred years ago, there was more focus on calculation than there is today but they also contained some cool word problems.
+Cube roots are a great example of this.

 Here are some cube root word problems from a 1911 textbook called Kimball’s Commercial Arithmetic: